 Teachers shall provide parents with a set conference time where parents can request a conference related to student progress towards proficiency.
-To develop students as advocates for self, students should request a conference prior to a parent scheduling a teacher conference.
+Students may self-advocate and request a conference prior to a parent scheduling a teacher conference.
 To support this process, administrators shall provide teachers support via establishing schedules for conferences and articulating the process for conferences to parents.

+• Student-Led Conferences

-Student Led Conferences Student led conferences shall include the opportunity for student reflection, discussion and feedback, and goal setting.
+Student-led conferences shall include the opportunity for student reflection, discussion and feedback, and goal setting.
 See [EXHIBIT E] for a resource to guide student led conferences.

 Student conferences shall be scheduled before or after school.